 Under the Delaware Statutory Trust Act, Trust unitholders will be entitled to the same limitation of personal liability extended to stockholders of private corporations for profit under the General Corporation Law of the State of Delaware.
-No assurance can be given, however, that courts in jurisdictions outside of Delaware will give effect to such limitation.
+Nevertheless, courts in jurisdictions outside of Delaware may not give effect to such limitation.